gateway-fm/rpc-docs/apis/ethereum/net_peercount.md

 ---
-description: Returns the current client version.
+description: Returns number of peers currently connected to the client.
 ---

-# web3\_clientVersion
+# net_peerCount

 ### **Parameters**